Liverpool City Council: Metropolitan borough

 In December 2020, the elected mayor, Joe Anderson, was arrested as part of an anti-corruption investigation.
 The Labour Party suspended Anderson on news of his arrest.
 He did not resign as mayor but stood back from active duties, handing effective control to the deputy mayor, Wendy Simon, for the remainder of his term of office to May 2021.
-As of April 2024 no charges had been brought against him, but the investigation had yet to conclude.
+After investigations, he was charged with bribery and misconduct in November 2025.
+He denies the charges, and a trial is anticipated in April 2027.

 On 24 March 2021, the Secretary of State for Housing, Communities and Local Government, Robert Jenrick, announced that he was appointing commissioners to oversee some of the authority's functions for at least 3 years.
 This was following an investigation, commissioned in December 2020 that found there were "multiple apparent failures" and a "deeply concerning picture of mismanagement" in the council.

 The commissioners remained in post until June 2024.
-Following improvements in the council's performance and management, the intervention was then scaled back to less direct supervision, due to last until March 2025.
+Following improvements in the council's performance and management, the intervention was then scaled back to less direct supervision.
+The supervision ended and the commissioners' final report was issued in April 2025.